Why are some places persistently worse-off than others?

 My research, which focuses on the question above, lies at the intersection of sociology of development, environmental and natural resource sociology, and social demography.
 I draw on these research traditions to theorize and test the relationships between spatial inequality, well-being, and natural resources, broadly construed.

-I study the impacts of, and support for, rural natural resource development in the United States.
-I adopt a holistic perspective and study both extractive (e.g. oil, gas, timber), and non-extractive (e.g. tourism, outdoor recreation, real estate) forms natural resource use.
+In particular, my current research is focused on natural resource dependence and rural economic prosperity.
+I am studying the impacts of, and support for, rural natural resource development in the United States.
+A holistic perspective is employed in this research, evaluating both extractive (e.g. oil, gas, timber), and non-extractive (e.g. tourism, outdoor recreation, real estate) forms natural resource use.